HTLuff/git-batch-branch-delete/README.md

-# Git Batch Branch Delete
+# Git Branch Batch Delete

 ## About

-Delete git branches in batches in working directory.
+Delete more than one git branch at a time.

 ### Example